stanfordjournalism/stanford-progj-2020/docs/datakit.md

 ## Preview

 When you run DataKit on the command line, it will ask you a series of questions that help configure the new project.
-The questions will often have default values show in square brackets `[]`.
+The questions will often have default values shown in square brackets `[]`.

 You can simply hit `return` to accept the defaults, or type in an answer as necessary.
 Below is a **truncated** example session showing the initial questions and default values.

-You should be able to see that we entered `1` for the project number and `FDIC Failed Banks shell script` for the project short description.
+You can see below that we entered "1" for the project number and "FDIC Failed Banks shell script" for the project short description.
 Otherwise, we accepted the default values.

 ![datakit default values](../static/datakit_default_values.png)

-After the initial configuration above, you will also be prompted to decide a few other things, such as whether to make the repo private or public (we'll generally make our repos private, although you have the option to later make them public to the world).
+After the initial configuration above, you'll be prompted to decide a few other things, such as whether to make the project private or public on GitHub (we'll generally make our projects private, although you have the option to later make them public).

 Once the script finishes running, you should see output on the shell such as below